TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

    4. Contact email is whatever email you want to use
    5. The scopes are important and I cannot tell you what to check, but basically you need to know a few things:
       1. You cannot select all of them, there's a limit to it
-      2. Each API endpoint doc page lists which scopes are required, so use that as your guide
+      2. Each API endpoint doc page lists which scopes are required, so use that as your guide, to which and how many scopes to check off
-         1. For me, I am going to select `spark-admin:people_read` so I can lookup users in Webex
+         1. For me, I am going to only select `spark-admin:people_read`, so that I can lookup users in the directory
    6. Click to Add Service App
 4. Copy your Client Secret to some place safe, as you'll need it in the future, and you can never get it again